Toddler Fall Activity

 (Guidelines 1-1-1)

-This is a favourite activity for all ages particularly older children who are not ready to draw for nature study.
+This is a favorite toddler fall activity for all ages particularly older children who are not ready to draw for nature study.
 Choose a selection of leaves and turn them over so the veined side is upwards.
 Place a piece of white paper over the leaf and using a wax crayon on it side, gently rub all over the leaf until the leaf outline appears.
 Repeat with all the leaves you have collected.
 This toddler fall activity can be repeated anytime through all seasons.

-Leaf colours
+toddler fall activity Leaf colours

 (Guidelines 1-1-2)